wyounas/wyounas.github.io/_posts/2025-10-30-reproducing-the-aws-outage-race-condition-with-model-checker.md

 active [NUM_ENACTORS] proctype Enactor()
 ```

-The DNS Enactor waits for plans and receives them (? indicates receiving from a channel).
+The DNS Enactor waits for plans and receives them (? opertaor receives a plan from the channel _plan_channel_).
 It then performs a staleness check, updates the state of certain variables to simulate changes in Route 53, and finally cleans up the older plans.

 ```promela
 :: plan_channel ? my_plan ->